FreddeFrallan/Multilingual-CLIP/larger_mclip.md

 ## Overview
 Recently, OpenAI released some of their [bigger CLIP models](https://github.com/openai/CLIP/blob/main/model-card.md).
 Additionally, [OpenCLIP](https://github.com/mlfoundations/open_clip) is continuing to provide their large models, which have proven to match or even outperform the OpenAI models.

-Thanks to the compute provided by [Stability.ai](https://stability.ai/), we are now happy to announce that we provide multilingual text encoders for these models!
+Thanks to the compute provided by [Stability.ai](https://stability.ai/) and [laion.ai](https://laion.ai/), we are now happy to announce that we provide multilingual text encoders for these models!
 Along with:
  - Updated Inference & Training Code
  - The Corresponding Machine Translated Image Caption Dataset